vechain-energy/examples-template-dapp/README.md

 ### `yarn contract:build`

-Shortcut for `npx hardhat compile` which compiles the contracts
+* Shortcut for `npx hardhat compile` which compiles the contracts
+* Also builds TypeScript bindings in `typechain-types`

 ### `yarn contract:deploy`